SRIRANGAPATNA TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO SRIRANGAPATNA

 Nearest City to Srirangapatna: Mysore (18 Kms), Bangalore (124 Kms)

 Bangalore airport is the nearest airport, which is about 168 km away.
-Srirangapatna has a railway station, which is well connected with Bangalore, Mysore, Chamarajanagar and Tirupati.
-The town is easily accessible from Bangalore, Mandya and Mysore by road as it is situated on Bangalore-Mysore highway.
+Srirangapatna has a railway station, which is well connected with Bangalore, Mysore, Chamarajanagar, and Tirupati.
+The town is easily accessible from Bangalore, Mandya, and Mysore by road as it is situated on the Bangalore-Mysore highway.